jellyfishlake/pcapanalyzer/README.md

 ## System

 The tool was tested on `Ubuntu 20.04.03 LTS` having `Python 3.8` environment installed.
-We assume that older versions and other distributions should work as well as long Python3.8 is installed.
+We assume that older versions and other distributions should work as well as long Python3(.8) is installed.

 # Usage

-After setup is done, now you should be able to run following commands from the CLI
+After setup is done, now you should be able to run following commands from the CLI.
+Mode switch can either go for TCP/UDP or HTTP(S) flow only.

-> `python3.8 predict.py --loadmodel ./model.h5 --pcap sample.pcap`
+> `python predict.py --model ./trained_model --pcap sample.pcap --mode 1`